mshablovskyy/gtp/README.md

 Once the program finishes processing:

 1. A new folder, **ProcessedPhotos**, will appear next to the folder you provided.
 This folder will include:
-   - Subfolders organized by year, e.g., `Photos from 2008`, `Photos from 2023`, etc.
+   - An `Processed` folder containing subfolders organized by year, e.g., `Photos from 2008`, `Photos from 2023`, etc.
    - An `Unprocessed` folder containing files and metadata that couldn't be matched for processing.
    - A `logs.txt` file summarizing:
      - Processed files with updated attributes.